12ff54e/BSplineInterpolation/README.md

 - Limited compiler support: only tested using g++ 9.3 and clang++ 10.0 (on WSL2 Ubuntu).
 - The algorithm is un-optimized and has low efficiency when constructing interpolation function on mesh of dimension more than 2.

+## Known Issues

+- Feed interpolation function with out of boundary coordinate will result in zeroth-order extrapolation, even for periodic interpolation.